+Any complementary suggestions?
 Great meetings.
 But more time was need for the practice.

-Congratulations and gratitude to all the organization team

-Many practice

-More practical exercises should have been really interesting.
+Congratulations and gratitude to all the organization team Many practice More practical exercises should have been really interesting.
 Congrats to organizers.!
 I would like to thank the Africa Yam project and RTB foods for this enriching training which allowed me to meet other people from other institutions and to bring me more knowledge on the quality of yam.
 It's an insightful and interactive workshop.
 However, it will really be great to have all labs interact beyond the use of developed SoPs from a distance.

-Thanks to RTBfoods and Africa Yam for such an amazing opportunity

-The training was well organized.

-Organize another workshop possibly

-The time of the hand-on practical work has to increase

-The program was more educative

-Wellington planned and organized training workshop

-All the trainers are very friendly.
+Thanks to RTBfoods and Africa Yam for such an amazing opportunity The training was well organized.
+Organize another workshop possibly The time of the hand-on practical work has to increase The program was more educative Wellington planned and organized training workshop All the trainers are very friendly.
 I love their approach of teaching and interactions.

-Johnson did a wonderful reporting work.

-Dominic was wonderful in coordinating Cathy and our meeting coordinator worked so hard Feeding was excellent Thanks for everything.

-Looking forward to more feature interaction

-Training was satisfactory.
-More time needed for lab practical

-Just to thank RTBfoods and all partners for giving me this great meaning opportunity.
-I hope there will be another to do more practices

-The training a wonderful one ...
-I leant a lot and i appreciate the organizers

-The workshop was very rich, educative and well organized

-Great workshop, good organization & coordination.
+Johnson did a wonderful reporting work. was excellent Thanks for everything.
+Looking forward to more feature interaction Training was satisfactory.
+More time needed for lab practical Just to thank RTBfoods and all partners for giving me this great meaning opportunity.
+I hope there will be another to do more practices The training a wonderful one leant a lot and i appreciate the organizers The workshop was very rich, educative and well organized Great workshop, good organization & coordination.
 More time need to be a located for trainings as this.

-Very good Workshop...
-If possible, to be reprogrammed for another crop (cassava, potato, etc.)
+Very good Workshop If possible, to be reprogrammed for another crop (cassava, potato, etc.)